nyurik/pywikiapi/README.md

     pip install pywikiapi

-The library supports Python 2.7+ and Python 3.4+
+The library supports Python 3.6+

 ## How to use